-- 5. When implementing this Directive, Member States mayshall provide for the possibility that confiscation is not to order confiscation or execute it, ordered to the extent it would be disproportionate to the offence committed or the accusation against the person concerned by the confiscation.
-When implementing the Directive, Member States may shallprovide for the possibility that, in exceptional circumstances, confiscation isshall not be ordered or executed, insofar as it would, in accordance with national law, represent undue hardship for the affected persons. - 6.
-Member States shall provide for the effective possibility for the affected person whose property is affected to challenge an order pursuant to Article 20 to sell the property in question.
-Member States mayshall provide for the possibility that such an appeal has suspensory effect.
+- 5. When implementing this Directive, Member States mayshall provide for the possibility that confiscation is mayshall not to order confiscation or execute it, be ordered or executed to the extent it would be disproportionate to the offence committed or the accusation against the person concerned by the confiscation. - 6.
+Member States mayshall provide for the effective possibility for the affected person whose property is affected to challenge an order pursuant to Article 20 to sell the property in question.

-- 7. Third parties shall be entitled to claim title of ownership or other property rights, including in the cases referred to in Article 13. - 8.
+Except for urgent cases, Member States mayshall provide for the possibility that such an appeal has suspensory effect, at least where necessary to safeguard the legitimate interests of the affected person, especially where there is a risk of irreparable harm. - 7.
+Third parties shall be entitled to claim title of ownership or other property rights, including in the cases referred to in Article 13. - 8.
 Persons whose property is affected by the measures provided for in this Directive shall have the right of access to a lawyer throughout the freezing and confiscation proceedings.
 The persons concerned shall be informed of that right.

-CHAPTER VI
+CHAPTER VI Asset Recovery Strategic Framework